mobify/workshop--adaptivejs-site-1x/README.md

     The view file now looks like this:

     ![Footer view file](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/UQGjgCJTk5owpRc/Screen%20Shot%202015-02-05%20at%204.27.54%20PM.png)

+    Refresh the Potions preview page.
+Scroll to the bottom to see the footer.

 12. Stop the preview with the `[control] c` command in Terminal.